-Chronic wasting disease (CWD) is a progressive, fatal disease of the nervous system of cervids such as mule deer, white-tailed deer, and elk.
-It is known as a transmissible spongiform encephalopathy (TSE).
+Chronic wasting disease (CWD) is a progressive, fatal disease of the nervous system of cervids such as deer, and elk.
+It is known as a transmissible spongiform encephalopathy (TSE), or prion disease.
 Other TSEs include scrapie in sheep, bovine spongiform encephalopathy (BSE) in cattle, and Creutzfeldt-Jakob disease (CJD) in humans.

 In Canada, CWD is a reportable disease under the Health of Animals Act, and all cases must be reported to the Canadian Food Inspection Agency (CFIA).

 - Herd certification

 - Herds infected with chronic wasting disease in Canada

 - What to expect if your animals may be infected

 - 2019-03-15 – Updates to the federal management of chronic wasting disease in farmed cervids

 - 2017-12-12 – Updates to the federal management of chronic wasting disease in farmed cervids